This is not your typical things to do in Memphis with kids guide.

 What a top night!

-If you come late afternoon/early evening to BB King’s it’s family friendly, the food was good, the music great and we got a taste of Memphis.
+If you come late afternoon/early evening to BB King’s it’s family friendly.
+The food was good, the music great and we got a taste of the blues – what Memphis is known for.

 Beale Street was declared a National Historic Landmark in 1966 and was officially declared the Home of the Blues by an act of Congress in 1977.
 Don’t miss it.